stereobooster/beoe/packages/demo/src/content/docs/start-here/configuration.md

 All configurations can be set either globally or locally (via fence-code meta).
 Global configurations applies to all diagrams.
 Local configurations applies only to one diagram.
 Local configurations always override global, with exception for `class` option (it applies all provided classes).

-Also you want be able to set `cache` and `svgo` via local configurations, excpet disabling them with `false` value.
+Also you won't be able to set `cache` and `svgo` via local configurations, except disabling them with `false` value.

 ## Global configurations